 WHAT IS DK WEIGHT YARN?

 DK weight yarn is one of the most popular choices for knitters.
 It's versatile, comes in a wide range of colors, and is easy to work with.
-It’s also a common choice for people who are new to knitting, as it's not as thin as fingering weight yarn and not as thick as worsted weight yarn.
+It’s also a common choice for people who are new to knitting, as it's not as thin as superfine weight yarn and not as thick as worsted weight yarn.

 But before you go out and purchase a ball of DK weight yarn, it’s important for you to first understand what it is and how you can use it for your next knitting project.